Dear Minister Holland:

 Thank you for agreeing to serve Canadians as Leader of the Government in the House of Commons.

-- Lead the House Leadership team to bring a collaborative and effective approach to the minority Parliament, placing a priority on transparency and communicating with Canadians on the work of their Parliament.
+- Lead the House Leadership team to bring a collaborative and effective approach to the minority Parliament.

-- Work with the House of Commons to introduce new technology and other institutional changes to better connect Members of Parliament with their constituents.
+- Lead the important work with the House of Commons to introduce new technology and other institutional changes to better connect Members of Parliament with their constituents.

 - Collaborate with the Chief Government Whip to continue our policy of giving Canadians a stronger voice in the House of Commons by promoting free votes and limiting the circumstances in which Liberal Members of Parliament will be required to vote with the Government.

-- Support the work of the President of the Queen’s Privy Council for Canada to update the Parliament of Canada Act to reflect the Senate’s new non-partisan role.
+- Work to update the Parliament of Canada Act to reflect the Senate’s non-partisan role.